jogold/cloudstructs/src/slack-textract/README.md

 Look for the API endoint in your stack outputs and use it to enable event subscriptions in your Slack app and subscribe to the `file_shared` events.

-### 4. Invite your bot in a channel
+### 4. Add your app to a channel

-Invite the bot of your Slack app in a channel, share an image and let the magic happen
+Add your app to a channel, share an image and let the magic happen:

 <p align="center">
   <img src="slack-textract.gif" width="50%">